FFTW Reference

 (see Section Plan Creation for Multi-dimensional Transforms).
 (Note that the plan determines the rank and dimensions of

 the array to be transformed.)
-The function fftwnd_one
+The function fftwnd_one provides a

 simplified interface for the common case of single input array of stride